tzlion/hhugboy/docs/readme.txt

  * Other language translations

 [ RELEASE HISTORY ]- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+ v1.1.5 xxth October 2016
+ * Support for (some) BBD games
+ * Support for "Dragon Ball Z 3" English translation of DBZ Goku Gekitouden
+ * Fix roms loaded from ZIP not showing up in the recent roms list
+ * More code refactoring mostly around rom type detection

  v1.1.1 4th September 2016
  * Adds detection for Korean 'Bomberman Selection' cart